REGULATIONS OF THE EVENT

 The rally is a touring rally without any competitive elements, based on a road-book and maps.
 Speed or timing will not create base for any prizes awarded.

-The event will probably be unsuitable for very old single speed motorcycles or with belt transmission.
+The event will be unsuitable for very old single speed motorcycles and models with belt transmission.

 If the event is overbooked the participants with the oldest motorcycles will be given priority.
 It’s the privilege of the organizers to decide who can participate.

-The event will be run over four days, from Oslo or surrounding area to Trøndelag and back.
-The rally will be run mainly on scenic roads, many of them with gravel surface and of
+The event will be run over four days with three overnight stays, from Oslo or surrounding area to Trøndelag and back.
+The rally will be run mainly on scenic roads, many of them with gravel surface and of varying standard.

-will be in good quality hotels and inns, the participant fee includes all meals and accommodation.
-The participant fee per person (rider or passenger) and what it covers is communicated in the invitations for each rally and shall be paid according to the information
+Accommodation will be in good quality hotels and inns, the participant fee includes all meals and accommodation.
+The participant fee per person (rider or passenger) and what it covers is communicated in the invitations for each rally and shall be paid according to the information given there.

 If a participant suffers a breakdown, a stop or a traffic accident - or must assist in a traffic accident in accordance with Norwegian law - the organizer must be notified immediately.

-Participants must keep themselves updated about information given from the organizer during the rally, such as by meetings placard on any information board or information desk.
+Participants must keep themselves updated about information given from the organizer during the rally, such as by meetings, placards, information boards or information desk.

 Compulsory control- or checkpoints, such as at specified places in the road-book shall be observed and the participant must register at these if required.